Fraunhofer-AISEC/archie/README.md

 ```
 ./build.sh
 ```
-Alternatvely the build instructions are provided in the following sections.
+Alternatively the build instructions are provided in the following sections.

 ## In qemu